stray128/Multi-query-multi-modal-chain/README.md

     ```

 ## How to Use
-Here is a video demo on usage of the application after setting up the environment as mentioned above: [Video Demo](https://drive.google.com/file/d/1nlfhX9eIif6VKsDvsO37XvT0W8c_wHmX/view?usp=sharing)
+Here is a video demo on usage of the application after setting up the environment as mentioned above: [Video Demo](https://drive.google.com/file/d/1nlfhX9eIif6VKsDvsO37XvT0W8c_wHmX/view?usp=sharing).

+- Since there is document layout analysis with YOLO, the time taken to index a document can be long.
+- For a document of 21 pages, it took around 150 seconds.
+- You can skip directly to 3 minutes to see the document getting completely processed.
+- At the 5th minute, all the questions are processed.

 1. **Open the Application:**
     - Open your web browser and navigate to `http://localhost:8000/static/multi_query.html`.